Learn About Mobile Checking

 Endorse the Check

 Include any endorsement required by your bank.
-Typically a signature is fine, although you can use more restrictive endorsements if you prefer.
+A signature might be sufficient, but you can use more restrictive endorsements if you prefer.
+Your bank might require specific language, such as "For mobile deposit only at [BankName]."
 Endorsing might not be required, but skipping the endorsement might lead to delays in getting your money (you might need to endorse and re-deposit).
 If you’re reluctant to endorse for some reason, check with your bank first.

 depending on your bank’s app, you might need to provide a bit of information such as the amount of the check and where to deposit the funds.